We believe recovery is possible for everyone.

 MNCAMH was founded to meet the needs of Minnesota’s behavioral health workforce.
 Practitioners in the field requested more effective training and support in their efforts to treat co-occurring mental and substance-use disorders in an integrated fashion.
 The University of Minnesota responded to their call by creating a center devoted to the science and practice of care for co-occurring disorders.
 MNCAMH and its staff is dedicated to empirically sound practice and putting hope and wellness at the center of our recovery orientation.
 These values have guided our mission, allowing us to provide support to Minnesota’s workforce and to reach audiences across the nation and the world.

-MNCAMH acknowledges the efforts of each of the individuals who served as founding members.
+MNCAMH acknowledges the efforts of each of the individuals who founded the Center: Peter Dimock, Julie Rohovit and Ken Winters.
 Their work has helped make MNCAMH a leading provider of evidence-based training for professionals working in mental health and substance-use treatment.